 Can you define “nociception”?

-Recently I did a Twitter poll asking patients if they had any idea what “nociception” is.
+I did a poll asking patients if they had any idea what “nociception” is.
 “No clinicians allowed,” I declared.
 “Normal humans only.
 Not pain-science dorks and wonks.”

 58% didn’t have a clue, and the rest weren’t sure.
-Only 21% thought they could define it.
-That’s not many, and it’s not a surprise.
-In fact, I strongly suspect that clinicians wouldn’t do well with this question on a pop quiz.
+Only 21% thought they might be able to define it.
+That’s not many, and it’s no surprise: this is a nerdy detail.
+I suspect that even healthcare professionals wouldn’t do so well with this question on a pop quiz.

-For everyone else, it’s splitting hairs … but knowledge is good.
-I don’t need to know as much about wiring as an electrician, but I am happy to learn whatever I can.
+For everyone else, it’s a distinction without a difference … but knowledge is good.
+I don’t need to know as much about wiring as an electrician does, but I am always happy to learn whatever I can.

 Want to learn more?
 There is plenty more to learn!
 See Pain is Weird.